-Qualified Subchapter S Subsidiary (QSSS)
+Qualified subchapter S subsidiary (QSSS)

 The filing requirements for a QSSS that is owned by a New York C corporation or a nontaxpayer corporation are outlined below.
-Where New York follows federal QSSS treatment, the parent and QSSS will file a single franchise tax return.
-The QSSS will be ignored as a separate taxable entity, and the assets, liabilities, income and deductions of the QSSS will be included on the parent's franchise tax return.
+Where New York State follows federal QSSS treatment, the parent and QSSS must file a single franchise tax return.
+The QSSS is ignored as a separate taxable entity, and the assets, liabilities, income, and deductions of the QSSS will be included on the parent's franchise tax return.
 However, for other taxes, such as sales and excise taxes, and the license and maintenance fees imposed under Article 9, the QSSS will continue to be recognized as a separate corporation.

 - a.
-Parent is a New York C Corporation New York will follow the federal QSSS treatment if (1) the QSSS is a New York taxpayer, or (2) the QSSS is not a New York taxpayer, but the parent makes a QSSS inclusion election.
-In both cases, the parent and QSSS will be taxed as a single New York C corporation.
-If the parent does not make a QSSS inclusion election, it will file as a New York C corporation on a stand-alone basis. - b.
-Nontaxpayer Parent New York will follow the federal QSSS treatment where the QSSS is a New York taxpayer but the parent is not, if the parent elects to be taxed as a New York S corporation by filing Form CT-6.
-The parent and QSSS will be taxed as a single New York S corporation and file Form CT-32-S on a joint basis.
+Parent is a New York C corporation New York State follows the federal QSSS treatment if (1) the QSSS is a New York State taxpayer, or (2) the QSSS is not a New York State taxpayer, but the parent makes a QSSS inclusion election.
+In both cases, the parent and QSSS are taxed as a single New York C corporation.
+If the parent does not make a QSSS inclusion election, it must file as a New York C corporation on a stand-alone basis. - b.
+Nontaxpayer parent New York State follows the federal QSSS treatment where the QSSS is a New York State taxpayer but the parent is not, if the parent elects to be taxed as a New York S corporation by filing Form CT-6.
+The parent and QSSS are taxed as a single New York S corporation and file Form CT-32-S on a joint basis.
 If the parent does not elect to be a New York S corporation, the QSSS must file as a New York C corporation on a stand-alone basis. - c.
-Exception: Excluded Corporation Notwithstanding the above rules, QSSS treatment will not be allowed unless both parent and QSSS are banking corporations.
-That is, the corporations will have to file on a stand-alone basis if one is an Article 32 taxpayer but the other is an Article 9, 9-A, or 33 taxpayer, or is a corporation which would be subject to such taxes if taxable in New York.
+Exception: excluded corporation Notwithstanding the above rules, QSSS treatment is not allowed unless both parent and QSSS are banking corporations.
+That is, the corporations must file on a stand-alone basis if one is an Article 32 taxpayer but the other is an Article 9, 9-A, or 33 taxpayer, or is a corporation which would be subject to such taxes if taxable in New York.

-Where New York follows federal QSSS treatment, the QSSS will not be considered a subsidiary of the parent member corporation.
+Where New York State follows federal QSSS treatment, the QSSS is not considered a subsidiary of the parent member corporation.